ibm-cloud-docs/FileStorage/faqs.md

 4. Create a network interface.
    * On the Linux&reg; host, create a 802.11q interface.
 Choose one of the unused secondary IP address from the newly trunked VLAN and assign that IP address, subnet mask, and gateway to a new 802.11q interface.
-   * In VMware, create a new VMkernel network interface (vmk) and assign the unused secondary IP address, subnet mask, and gateway IP from the newly trunked VLAN to the new vmk interface.
+   * In VMware&reg;, create a new VMkernel network interface (vmk) and assign the unused secondary IP address, subnet mask, and gateway IP from the newly trunked VLAN to the new vmk interface.
 5. Add a new persistent static route on the host to the target NFS subnet.
 6. Authorize the new IP to access the storage.
 7. For mounting instructions, depending on your host's operating system, follow the appropriate link.